eclipse-tractusx/portal-frontend/README.md

 # Catena-X Portal Frontend

-This repository contains the frontend code and [Shared UI Components](https://www.npmjs.com/package/cx-portal-shared-components) for the Catena-X Portal written in React and Typescript.
+This repository contains the frontend code for the Catena-X Portal written in React and Typescript.

 The Catena-X Portal application consists of